Fainting Foal or Narcolepsy in Miniature Horses

-A disorder not often found in horses, seems to be more common in the smallest breed, the Miniature Horse.
-Miniature owners refer to the little horses with the disorder as "fainting foals."
+Narcolepsy is not often found in horses, but when it does occur it is more commonly found in the smallest breed, the Miniature Horse.
+Miniature owners refer to the little horses with this disorder as "fainting foals."
 People are probably more familiar with fainting goats, and even humans can have the disorder.
-Yet, the disorder has been reported in several light horse breeds and pony breeds.
 Narcolepsy is more common in foals, and they do normally out-grow it as they age.
 A survey of Miniature Horse Breeders done by the University of Wisconsin showed narcolepsy to be a "rare but distinct syndrome in the Miniature Horse."

 Narcolepsy involves a chemical imbalance in the brain cells that control sleep and wakefulness.
 The symptoms can vary from a mild muscle weakness to full collapse.
 Usually the horse is at rest when the episode happens.
 Narcolepsy seldom occurs while the horse is being worked.
 The horse behaves as though it has been tranquilized, and will stagger if asked to move.